huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

     "runwayml/stable-diffusion-v1-5", torch_dtype=torch.float16, variant="fp16", use_safetensors=True
 ).to("cuda")
 pipeline.enable_model_cpu_offload()
+# remove following line if xFormers is not installed or you have PyTorch 2.0 or higher installed
 pipeline.enable_xformers_memory_efficient_attention()

 text2image = pipeline("concept art digital painting of an elven castle, inspired by lord of the rings, highly detailed, 8k").images[0]